stephengold/Acorus/README.md

 it binds 6 hotkeys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to signals that control camera motion.

-Users accustomed to `SimpleApplication` tend to expect these bindings.
+Users accustomed to `SimpleApplication` will expect these bindings.

 ### HelloToggleHelp